Volunteer at St. Joseph Health

 Caring Canines is a pet therapy program that helps boost patient morale and emotional well-being.
 Certified therapy dogs and their owners visit patients across all hospital floors, offering comfort and companionship.

-Volunteers typically serve once a week for a few hours, with flexible scheduling based on patient needs.
+Volunteers typically serve once a week to once a month for a few hours, with flexible scheduling based on patient needs.
 We’re looking to grow the program so more patients can benefit from these special visits.
 Volunteer requirements are outlined in the online application.

 Apply to participate in Caring Canines